substantial-kst/scripts/README.md

 # scripts
 Shell scripts I use

-## `$SCRIPTS_PATH`
+## `$SCRIPT_DIR`
-As these scripts may reference each other, I've created an environment variable for `SCRIPTS_PATH` which points to the local repository
+As these scripts may reference each other, I've created an environment variable for `SCRIPT_DIR` which points to the local repository